EpockGaemer/EpockGaemer.github.io/_pages/about.md

 This is the LONGTAIL version of the Mclaren f1.
 It is scary.
 Yeah.

 Want to learn more?
 Find out more at https://en.wikipedia.org/wiki/McLaren_F1.

-Have a good day if you are still reading lol
+have a good day if you are still reading lol